Index gap of the systole function: Introduction

 \begin{theorem}[= \textbf{Theorem \ref{induction}}] Given $j\ge0$, for any $k\ge0$, there exists $r_k>0$ such that, with finitely many exceptions on $(g,n)$, for any $j$-system $S$ with $\#S=r_k$, for any $\teich$ space $\tgn$ and on any surface $X\in\tgn$, at $T_X\tgn$, there is

 \end{theorem}

-The third goal is to give an explicit upper bound on the cardinality of a $j$-system on a $(g,n)$-surface.
-This was studied by Juvan, Malni\v{c} and Mohar in \cite{juvan1996systems}, where they showed that such an upper bound exists.
-In the case of $j=1$, Przytycki gave an explicit upper bound in \cite{przytycki2015arcs}.
-In this paper, we obtain an explicit upper bound for general $j$ along the way to proving the main theorems.
+We also give an effective upper bound on the cardinality of a $j$-system on a $(g,n)$-surface, although the growth rate is weaker than known results.
+This was first studied by Juvan, Malni\v{c} and Mohar in \cite{juvan1996systems}, where it was shown that the maximum is finite.
+Malestein, Rivin and Theran gave explicit bounds for $j=1$ in \cite{malestein2014topological}.
+Przytycki significantly improved the bound by giving a sharp upper bound for 1-system of arcs in \cite{przytycki2015arcs} and studied the asymptotic growth for general $j$.
+Aougab, Biringer, Gaster improved the estimate on the asymptotic growth in \cite{aougab2019packing}.
+Greene improved the bound for 1-system on closed surfaces in \cite{greene2018curves}.

 Let $M(g,n)$ be the maximum cardinality of a minimal filling set on a $(g,n)$-surface.

 \begin{theorem}[= \textbf{Theorem \ref{maxm} and \ref{maxcap}}] We have the following:

 (1) $M(0,2)=1.$